 The Group regularly reviews the scenarios used for calculating ECL to reflect changes in the economic outlook and other factors that may influence the credit environment.
-Due to the outbreak of COVID-19, the impact to global economy is devastating.
-An alternative bad scenario is included in addition to the base, upside and downside scenarios to better reflect the extreme downside economic situation as most of the macroeconomic factors has been breaking the worst records in history due to the COVID-19.
+With the downturn of mainland real estate industry, the Hong Kong economy has been greatly impacted.
+An alternative bad scenario is included in addition to the base, upside and downside scenarios to better reflect the extreme downside economic situation as most of the macroeconomic factors has been breaking the worst records in history.

-For the year ended December 31, 2022, the average weight of upside, base, downside and alternative bad scenarios are 0.03, 0.64, 0.23 and 0.10 (2021: 0.03, 0.62, 0.25 and 0.10).
+For the year ended December 31, 2024, the average weight of upside, base, downside and alternative bad scenarios are 0.05, 0.71, 0.15 and 0.09 (2023: 0.03, 0.63, 0.24 and 0.10).

-NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS (Expressed in thousands of Hong Kong dollars, unless otherwise stated)
+(Expressed in thousands of Hong Kong dollars, unless otherwise stated)

-- 8 Financial risk management (continued) - (a) Credit risk (continued) - (x) Expected credit loss measurement (continued) - (4) Forward-looking information incorporated in the ECL models (continued)
+- (x) Expected credit loss measurement (continued) - (4) Forward-looking information incorporated in the ECL models (continued)